clux/js-talk-cisco/TALK.md

 5: this.
 What is this?
 **this** is a variable injected into the current function scope.

 Yes, function scope, because JS doesn't have block scope.
-Every variable declared inside a for loop is visible outside it, in fact, every variable declared inside a foor loop is visible even before the for loop because variable declaration gets hoisted to the top of the function.
+Every variable declared inside a for loop is visible outside it, in fact, every variable declared inside a for loop is visible even before the for loop because variable declaration gets hoisted to the top of the function.
 They will be uninitialized until the for loop starts though.

 But it is typically a source of confusion.
-So until the next version of JS arrives with block scope, people sometimes just make extra functions to get scopes to work sensibly.
-This may  be a problem...
+So until the next version of JS arrives with block scope, people sometimes just make extra functions to get scopes to work sensibly...AANNDD this may cause another problem...

-**SLIDE**
+**SCROLL AND REMOVE FOR**

 ..because every time you enter a new function, `this` gets shadowed with a different (sometimes sensible) context.
 If you're inside a class method, the context guess is ususally good, but otherwise it's often terrible.